Frequently Asked Questions about Adopting a Pet from Coastal Pet Rescue

 We do allow for adoptions to homes outside of the Savannah area, however, it may take longer for the adoption to take place due to the time involved in locating a rescuer in your area to conduct the pre-adoption home visit on our behalf.
 Additionally, we will not ship pets.
-You will need to make arrangements to meet with one of our adoption coordinators to complete the adoption.
+You will need to make arrangements to meet with one of our Adoption Ambassadors in Savannah to complete the adoption.

 Out-of-area adoptions require a non-refundable 50% deposit for adoption.

 If you are intending to keep the pet as a yard pet, we will typically deny the application.
 Our pets are raised as indoor animals, and our foster homes spend a tremendous amount of time socializing them as such.
 In some cases, we receive pets that are conditioned for indoor/outdoor or outdoor living only.
 The information will be located in the pet’s profile.

 Please take a moment and read our article, Dogs (and cats) Should be a Part of your Family, Not Landscape Decor or Security to gain a better understanding of our policy.